FabianSieper/countDots/README.md

 - **Max Dot collection-size**
   - Set the maximal size, a collection of dots can have

+## Buttons

-## Previews
+### Previews

 There are three different previews, which can accessed:

 - **Contrast boost**
   - Displays the original selected image, which has an increase in contrast.
+For this click on the button named `ShowContrImg`.
 - **Saturation boost**
   - Displays the contrast-increased image in addition with an increase in saturation.
+For this click on the button named `ShowSatImg`.
 - **Final image**
   - Displays the final image, containing the detected dots, the amount of detected dots and further possibilities.
 For further possibilities read the section _Usage (Raw)_.
+For this click on the button named `Compute`.

+### Control Elements

+- **Previous Image**
+  - This buttons only appears, if you choose to process multiple files inside a folder.
+The button iterates backward through the images inside of the folder.
+- **Next Image**
+  - This buttons only appears, if you choose to process multiple files inside a folder.
+The button iterates forward through the images inside of the folder.
+- **Save Final Image**
+  - This button saves the final image, which is displayed by pressing the button _Compute_.
+The files are by default stored in the processedFiles folder inside the project directory.
+- **Reset**
+  - When selecting an area of interest, mistakes can be made.
+Pressing the button _Reset_ resets the selected area and reloads the original image.

 ## Saving a processed image